 Who we are

-We are Sophie Chillingworth, Matt Chillingworth, Bobby Clark, Jessica Hudson, Charlie Cook & Katie Waters.
+Our original team is Sophie Chillingworth, Matt Chillingworth, Bobby Clark, Jessica Hudson, Charlie Cook & Katie Waters.

 We are all Club Swimmers and train together in Street where we are regular kids competing at County and Regional level.
 Aged between 13 and 16 we’ve been training in the pool for several years, and in previous years some of us have had a bit of success at the South West Open Water Championships held at Weymouth.